igorsLovc/ctdTestDemo/README.md

 # ctdTestDemo
 This application demonstrates the mechanism for filling in and sending a payment report.

-For correct work please define properties
+For correct work please define properties:

 * spring.mail.username=login user to smtp server
 * spring.mail.password=login password to smtp server